-This article covers the steps involved with purchasing and installing the SSL certificate in your Full Control Hosting, Managed WordPress Hosting or VPS packages.
+This article covers the steps involved with purchasing and installing the SSL certificate in your Personal/Startup/Business Hosting, Managed WordPress Hosting or VPS packages.

 If your web hosting is not with Internic, you can go directly to How to generate SSL certificate?